Anuradha0/Surfs_Up/README.md

 **Results:**
 1) The mean temperature of 75 F for June is higher than the mean temperature of 71 F for December.

+2) Grouping the data into 15 bins, the histograms visually show how the frequency centers around the two different means.
+Using the same range for the temperatures, June appears to have a slight left skew, where December is more symmetrical
 ** December:
 ![name-of-you-image](https://github.com/Anuradha0/Surfs_Up/blob/main/Images/dec_temp_graph.PNG)

 ** June:
 ![name-of-you-image](https://github.com/Anuradha0/Surfs_Up/blob/main/Images/june_temp_graph.PNG)

-2) However the minimum temp on both the months has major difference of 8 F june has 64 F and Dec has 56 F **June Temps - Report**
+3) However the minimum temp on both the months has major difference of 8 F june has 64 F and Dec has 56 F **June Temps - Report**
 > Image with `Jupyter Notebook` & `Python` Code below.